codingforeternity/datascience/NLP-Notes.md

 * "Basically, where GloVe precomputes the large word x word co-occurrence matrix in memory and then quickly factorizes it, word2vec sweeps through the sentences in an online fashion, handling each co-occurrence separately," Rehurek, who created the open source modeling toolkit gensim and optimized it for word2vec, wrote.
 "So, there is a trade-off between taking more memory (GloVe) vs. taking longer to train (word2vec)."

 #### [On Word Embeddings, Part 3: The Secret Ingredients of Word2Vec](http://sebastianruder.com/secret-word2vec/index.html) (10/26/16, Sebastian Ruder)
+* "While GloVe is considered a "*predict*" model [FWC - as opposed to a "*count*" model, e.g. DS or LSA] by Levy et al. (2015), it is **clearly factorizing a word-context co-occurrence matrix**, which brings it close to traditional methods such as PCA and LSA.
+Even more, Levy et al. [4] demonstrate that word2vec implicitly factorizes a word-context PMI matrix"

 #### Good lecture on word2vec and GloVe (10/19/16)
 * Slides from Mar 31 lecture http://cs224d.stanford.edu/syllabus.html (which are also in email)